Golden Retriever: History

-In 1952 Marjoribanks's great-nephew, Giles Fox-Strangways, 6th Earl of Ilchester, teamed up with Elma Stonex and together they studied Marjoribanks's stud book.
-In 1960 their research was published, presenting all of the evidence required to counter all tales of Russian ancestry.
+In 1952, Marjoribanks's great-nephew, Giles Fox-Strangways, 6th Earl of Ilchester, teamed up with Elma Stonex, and together they studied Marjoribanks's stud book.
+In 1960, their research was published, presenting all of the evidence required to counter all tales of Russian ancestry.
 The stud book, which covers the period from 1868 to 1890, is preserved in the library of the Kennel Club in London.

-In the early days Golden Retrievers were called the 'Flat-coated Retriever, Golden'.
+In the early days, Golden Retrievers were called the "Flat-coated Retriever, Golden".
 (Note: In the 19th century, the Flat-coated Retriever was frequently called the Wavey-coated Retriever, and accordingly the Golden Retriever was often called the 'Wavy-coated Retriever, Golden'.)
-Initially the Golden Retriever was considered a colour variety of the former breed.
-In 1903 the Kennel Club recorded the first examples, listing them in the same register as Flat-coats.
+Initially, the Golden Retriever was considered a colour variety of the former breed.
+In 1903, the Kennel Club recorded the first examples, listing them in the same register as Flat-coats.
 In 1904 a Golden Retriever won a field trial and in 1908 the first examples were exhibited at conformation shows.
-In 1911 a breed club was formed for the breed in England, the Golden Retriever Club, and they were given a new name, the 'Yellow or Golden Retriever'; from this point they were increasingly seen as a separate breed from the Flat-coated Retriever.
-It was not until 1913 that the Kennel Club began recording them on a separate breed register from the Flat-coated Retriever and in 1920 the 'Yellow or' was dropped from the breed name and they were officially called the 'Golden Retriever'.
+In 1911, a breed club for the breed in England, the Golden Retriever Club, was formed, and the breed was given a new name, the "Yellow or Golden Retriever".
+From this point, they were increasingly seen as a separate breed from the Flat-coated Retriever.
+It was not until 1913 that the Kennel Club began recording them on a separate breed register from the Flat-coated Retriever, and in 1920, the "Yellow or" was dropped from the breed name, and they were officially called the "Golden Retriever".